Battle of Waterloo: Prelude

-Meanwhile, on 16 June, Napoleon attacked and defeated Blücher's Prussians at the Battle of Ligny using part of the reserve and the right wing of his army.
+Meanwhile, on 16 June, Napoleon attacked and defeated Blücher at the Battle of Ligny, using part of the reserve and the right wing of his army.
 The Prussian centre gave way under heavy French assaults, but the flanks held their ground.
 The Prussian retreat from Ligny went uninterrupted and seemingly unnoticed by the French.
 The bulk of their rearguard units held their positions until about midnight, and some elements did not move out until the following morning, ignored by the French.

 Crucially, the Prussians did not retreat to the east, along their own lines of communication.
-Instead, they, too, fell back northwards—parallel to Wellington's line of march, still within supporting distance and in communication with him throughout.
+Instead, they, too, fell back northwards parallel to Wellington's line of march, still within supporting distance and in communication with him throughout.
 The Prussians rallied on Bülow's IV Corps, which had not been engaged at Ligny and was in a strong position south of Wavre.

 With the Prussian retreat from Ligny, Wellington's position at Quatre Bras was untenable.
 The next day he withdrew northwards, to a defensive position that he had reconnoitred the previous year—the low ridge of Mont-Saint-Jean, south of the village of Waterloo and the Sonian Forest.

 Napoleon, with the reserves, made a late start on 17 June and joined Ney at Quatre Bras at 13:00 to attack Wellington's army but found the position empty.
 The French pursued Wellington's retreating army to Waterloo; however, due to bad weather, mud and the head start that Napoleon's tardy advance had allowed Wellington, there was no substantial engagement, apart from a cavalry action at Genappe.

-Before leaving Ligny, Napoleon had ordered Grouchy, who commanded the right wing, to follow up the retreating Prussians with 33,000 men.
-A late start, uncertainty about the direction the Prussians had taken, and the vagueness of the orders given to him, meant that Grouchy was too late to prevent the Prussian army reaching Wavre, from where it could march to support Wellington.
-More importantly, the heavily outnumbered Prussian rear-guard was able to use the River Dyle to enable a savage and prolonged action to delay Grouchy.
+Before leaving Ligny, Napoleon had ordered Grouchy, who commanded the right wing, to follow the retreating Prussians with 33,000 men.
+A late start, uncertainty about the direction the Prussians had taken, and the vagueness of the orders given to him meant that Grouchy was too late to prevent the Prussian army reaching Wavre, from where it could march to support Wellington.
+More importantly, the heavily outnumbered Prussian rearguard was able to use the River Dyle to fight a savage and prolonged action to delay Grouchy.
+Napoleon would get this information from Grouchy on the early morning of 18 June at a nearby farmhouse, La Caillou, where he was staying for the night; he responded to the message in mid-day.

-As 17 June drew to a close, Wellington's army had arrived at its position at Waterloo, with the main body of Napoleon's army following.
+As 17 June drew to a close, Wellington's army had arrived at its position at Waterloo, with the main body of Napoleon's army in pursuit.
 Blücher's army was gathering in and around Wavre, around 8 mi to the east of the town.
-Early on the morning of the 18th, Wellington received an assurance from Blücher that the Prussian army would support him.
+Early the next morning, Wellington received an assurance from Blücher that the Prussian army would support him.
 He decided to hold his ground and give battle.